kaichaosun/blog/content/post/kubernetes-basics.md

 * Born for mircroservices application design pattern.

 ### Cluster

-With sofiscated containers apps in use, we need a way to scale and manage the containers, then container orchestrator comes out, like:
+With complex containers apps in use, we need a way to scale and manage the containers, then container orchestrator comes out, like:

 * kubernetes
 * docker swarm